 About Us

 Willow Ship was started in 2011 by me, Blake Kahan, a new mom at the time, working as an Art Director in San Francisco.
-Looking for more life flexibility and the roller coaster of entrepreneurship, I left the commuting-downtown life and started a textile studio in my basement.
+Looking for more life flexibility and tempted by the roller coaster of entrepreneurship, I left the commuting-downtown life and started a textile studio to explore hand-crafting with my favorite fabric, linen.
 Think: lots of hands-on printmaking exploration, rooted in my background in colors, shapes and textures.

-Sketch books started to fill with ideas of handcrafted homewares that would celebrate slow meals and sustainability.
-Much on-the-job learning and experimentation proceeded, and a small collection of hand-printed, 100% linen homewares–mostly napkins and pillows–emerged.
-Early on, a really sweet write-up by Design*Sponge happened, and it seemed that people were into what they were seeing.
+Sketch books started to fill with ideas of unique, pattern-driven homewares that would celebrate slow meals and sustainability.
+Much on-the-job learning and experimentation proceeded, and a small collection of hand-printed, 100% linen homewares — mostly napkins and pillows — emerged.
+Early on, a sweet write-up by the influential blog Design*Sponge happened, and it seemed that people were into what they were seeing.
 A wholesale business started to unfold, which is a favorite side of the business here.
-After a couple more kids–and some much-needed breaks from the business to care for them–our family-operated business is now based in Portland, Oregon.
+After a couple more kids — and some much-needed breaks from the business to care for them — our family-operated business is now based in Portland, Oregon.

 Inspired by Scandinavia, Japan, landscapes and mid-century abstraction, our designs feature repeating abstract patterns, immersed in color and rhythm.
 My ideation technique is rooted in quick, spontaneous, cut-paper experimentation, always striving for a wabi-sabi lack of perfection.
 The ideal outcome is a design that creates an impact while still revealing the quirks of the human hand.

 Willow Ship products are printed either in our Portland-based studio or with a trusted US-based partner, who specializes in artisanal, hand-printed continuous yardage.
-The sewing of our goods is handled in Portland by a woman-owned, ethically-run sewing house.
+The sewing of our goods is handled in Portland either in-house or by a local woman-owned short-run sewing factory.